-- When the display is set to "AV. km/L", the average distance that can be traveled on 1.0 L of fuel is shown. - When the display is set to "AV.
-L/100 km", the average amount of fuel necessary to travel 100 km is shown.
+- "AVE.km/L": The average distance that can be traveled on 1.0 L of fuel is shown. - "AVE.L/100 km": The average amount of fuel necessary to travel 100 km is shown.

 To switch between the average fuel consumption displays, push the "SE-LECT" button for one second when one of the displays is shown.